ugeneunipro/docs/content/workflow-designer/workflow-samples/ngs/serial-ngs-reads-classification.md

     This step is used to find and remove Illumina adapters.

     Trimmomatic first compares short sections of an adapter and a read.
 If they match enough, the entire alignment between the read and adapter is scored.
 For paired-end reads, the "palindrome" approach is also used to improve the result.
-See Trimmomatic manual for details.
+See the Trimmomatic manual for details.

     Input the following values:

     *   Adapter sequences: a FASTA file with the adapter sequences.
-Files for TruSeq2 (GAII machines), TruSeq3 (HiSeq and MiSeq machines) and Nextera kits for SE and PE reads are now available by default.
+Files for TruSeq2 (GAII machines), TruSeq3 (HiSeq and MiSeq machines), and Nextera kits for SE and PE reads are now available by default.
 The naming of the various sequences within the specified file determines how they are used.
     *   Seed mismatches: the maximum mismatch count in short sections which will still allow a full match to be performed.
     *   Simple clip threshold: a threshold for simple alignment mode.
 Values between 7 and 15 are recommended.
 A perfect match of a 12 base sequence will score just over 7, while 25 bases are needed to score 15.
     *   Palindrome clip threshold: a threshold for palindrome alignment mode.
 For palindromic matches, a longer alignment is possible.
-Therefore the threshold can be in the range of 30.
-Even though this threshold is very high (requiring a match of almost 50 bases) Trimmomatic is still able to identify very, very short adapter fragments.
+Therefore, a threshold can be in the range of 30.
+Even though this threshold is very high (requiring a match of almost 50 bases), Trimmomatic is still able to identify very short adapter fragments.

     There are also two optional parameters for palindrome mode: Min adapter length and Keep both reads.
 Use the following dialog.
-To call the dialog press the _Optional_ button.
+To call the dialog, press the _Optional_ button.

     ![](/images/65930393/65930400.jpg)

     **LEADING**

     This step removes low-quality bases from the beginning.
-As long as a base has a value below this threshold the base is removed and the next base will be investigated.
+As long as a base has a value below this threshold, the base is removed, and the next base will be investigated.

     Input the following values: